 The Anatolian Great Pyrenees Mix tends be a large dog.
 They can stand between 27-29 inches and weigh between 80-150 lbs.
 They have an average lifespan of 11-13 years.
 What’s more, these hybrid puppies don’t stop growing until they’re between 13 to 14 months old!

 What’s more, Anatolian Great Pyrenees can be stubborn, which makes them somewhat challenging to train.
 The dogs are not the right choice for first-time pet parents.
 The dogs should be trained from a young age, and they require proper socialization to be well-rounded, happy dogs.
 Keep in mind these dogs should not be trained to be watchdogs.
 This training could make the dogs more aggressive.

 Anatolian Pyrenees are very active dogs.
 They require plenty of exercise each day, which can include walking and playing.
 These dogs love to play fetch!
 An Anatolian Pyrenees Mix requires at least 45 to 60 minutes of exercise each day.
 And the exercise needs to be pretty strenuous.
 Remember, these dogs come from parents who are strong working dogs!

 When out walking, these dogs need to be kept on a leash rather than allowed to run free.
 This is because they can become aggressive with other dogs and humans when protecting their family and pet parent.

 Having a backyard is best for these dogs; however, they can be great escape artists!
-For this reason, your yard should have at least a 6 ft fence (or higher).
+For this reason, dog owners should have at least a 6 ft fence (or higher) on their yards.